indranil143/Digit_Recognition/README.md

-# Digit Recognition Using ANN on Keras MNIST Dataset
+# Handwritten Digit Recognition Using CNN
 ## Objective:
 Recognize handwritten digits using an Artificial Neural Network (ANN) on the MNIST dataset.